Visiting / Hiking

 For further information on how we can help you organize your trip to the area, please see our travel website: travel.marojejy.com.

 Anjanaharibe-Sud offers an outstanding wilderness and cultural experience for those in search of rugged adventure.
 The reserve is open year-round.
-Although it can be rainy at any time of the year, the driest months are generally October and November, and April and May.
-Entry tickets and guides are required for vehicular travel and for hiking off of the main road through the park (i.e., on the Takhtajania, Ranomafana, and Summit trails).
-Entry tickets are only available at the park headquarters (ANGAP) in Manantenina.
-Official guides can be obtained in either Andapa or the village of Befingotra; porters can be hired in the villages of Andasibe or Befingotra.
+Although it can be rainy at any time of the year, the driest months are generally September to November, and April and May.
+A new fully equipped campsite called Camp Indri (see below) has recently been established and can be reached within 1 day from Andapa (drive 90 min from Andapa to Andasibe Mahaverika, then walk 2 hours to Befingotra and another 3 hours to Camp Indri).
+It is easiest to organize your visit through a private tour operator (especially for first time visitors) although experienced visitors are free to organize their own trips.
+Private tour operators may be able arrange motorcycle taxis which can greatly reduce the amount of walking.
+Fees and entrance tickets must be paid before entering the reserve at the park headquarters (MNP) in Manantenina and Andapa.
+An official guide is required and can be obtained in either Andapa or the village of Befingotra; porters can be hired in the villages of Andasibe or Befingotra.
 It's also possible to take a guide from the Marojejy NP but you still must take a local guide from Befingotra.

 Hiking in Anjanaharibe-Sud